jcnade/jupyter-quick-install/README.md

 # jupyter-quick-install

-Jupyter and Ngnix Install script for AWS with Docker
+Docker + Jupyter + Ngnix + .htaccess in one command line

 ### Contexte :